scottbez1/splitflap/README.md

 <img height="320" src="https://github.com/scottbez1/splitflap/wiki/images/flaps/punchedCard.jpg"/>
 </a>

-Note: most of the diagrams and downloadable files on this README page are auto-generated from the latest *experimental* code, which may be untested or broken.
+Important: most of the diagrams and downloadable files on this README page are auto-generated from the latest *experimental* code, which may be untested or broken.
 If you are interested in building one without digging into the design details much, I recommend using a stable design, as described in [the wiki](https://github.com/scottbez1/splitflap/wiki).

 ## Design & Modification Guide ##